aurelieGabriel/tpPpm/README.md

 | 17	| 7579643	| C	| 48	| 0	| 0	| 9	| 0	| 0	| 0	| 39	| 0	| NA	| 4:ccccagccctccaggt|2:CCCCAGCCCTCCAGGT	| 9	| 0	| 0	| 6	| 0	| 0	| 0	| 3	| 0	| NA	| NA|
 ```

-Content of each line :
+### Content of each line
 Common informations for all samples:
-		-chromosome
+- chromosome
-		-position on the chromosome
+- position on the chromosome
-		-reference base
+- reference base
 For each sample :
-		-depth
+- depth
-		-ATcg/atcg count
+- ATcg/atcg count
-		-insertions
+- insertions
-		-deletions : in the example, there are 6 deletions found at position 7579643 for the first sample, 2 on the forward strand and 4 on the reverse strand
+- deletions : in the example, there are 6 deletions found at position 7579643 for the first sample, 2 on the forward strand and 4 on the reverse strand